UTEP-CS-1/website/labs/0/spec.md

 5. Open the terminal such that it is at the `lab0` directory.
 This can be done by opening your `cs1` folder and right-clicking (or Ctrl + click) on the `lab0` folder and selecting...

 	- on Mac, select `New Terminal at Folder`.
-	- on Windows, select `Git Bash Here`.
+	- on Windows, select `Git Bash Here` (you may need to select `Show more options` to see this option).

 	The path to the `lab0` directory should be visible before your cursor in the terminal window that opens.